appdeardiary/ios_deardiary_sem2/README.md

 ## Privacy Policy

-Kanwar Abhijit Singh has built the Dear Diary app as a Free app.
-This Service is provided by Kanwar Abhijit Singh at no cost and is intended for use as is.
+Team Dear Diary has built the Dear Diary app as a Free app.
+This Service is provided by Team Dear Diary at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.